bgruening/docker-galaxy-stable/README.md

 Personalize your Galaxy
 -----------------------

-The Galaxy welcome screen can be changed by providing a `welcome.hml` page in `/home/user/galaxy_storage/`.
+The Galaxy welcome screen can be changed by providing a `welcome.html` page in `/home/user/galaxy_storage/`.
 All files starting with `welcome` will be copied during starup and served as indroduction page.
 If you want to include images or other media, name them `welcome_*` and link them relative to your `welcome.html` ([example](`https://github.com/bgruening/docker-galaxy-stable/blob/master/galaxy/welcome.html`)).

 Deactivating services